yihaoh/datalake-vis/README.md

 ### Running LakeBench Test
 Once git clone this repo, under the project home directory, please follow instructions under [Package Management](#package-management) to install the virtual environment.
 Once that is done, `cp` or `mv` the `data` folder under this project home directory.

 All commands need to be executed are listed in `test_bash_command/test_lakebench.sh`.
-It is the best to leverage `tmux` to execute them in parallel, a tmux cheatsheet can be found [here](https://tmuxcheatsheet.com/).
+It is the best to leverage `tmux` to execute them in parallel.
+A tmux cheatsheet can be found [here](https://tmuxcheatsheet.com/).

 1. To create a tmux session: `tmux new -s [session_name]`. e.g., `tmux new -s s1`.
 2. To detach from a session: `Ctrl + b d`.
 You can use this hot keys to exit the tmux session once the command is fired.
 3. To attach to a session: `tmux a -t [session_name]`.
+4. Note that when starting a tmux session, the virtual environment is not activated.
+You need to run `source .venv/bin/activate` to first activate the virtual environment before firing any command.

 During the execution of a command, you can always attach to a session to view the progress.
 Once the execution is finished, the results will be in `data/open_data/opt_results` and `data/open_data/basic_results`.